0jcs0/faulttolerancescripts/README.md

 The extraction should catalogue the number of IP addresses linked to the audited domain.
 Server mirroring is a practice used by both legitimate and illegitimate servers.
 This observation is particularly relevant.
 Distributed denial of service attacks can coordinate multiple servers in a synchronized manner.
 This coordination can be exploited to promote industrial sabotage.
 It poses a significant threat to the integrity and operation of the target server.
 A thorough understanding of IP address characteristics contributes to cyber security.
 It also highlights the need for preventative strategies to counter potential coordinated attacks.

+### Domain with multiple servers

-Figure \ref{fig:12_2} shows that a domain can be linked to _n_ different servers with the same replicated content.
+Figure 2 shows that a domain can be linked to _n_ multiple servers with the same replicated content.

 ![A domain can be linked to _n_ different servers with the same replicated content](https://github.com/0jcs0/faulttolerancescripts/blob/main/Images/2.png)

 </center>

 Figure 2.: A domain can be linked to _n_ different servers with the same replicated content.

+### TTL(Time to Live)

+TTL (Time to Live) is the number of hops packets can make in a computer network before being discarded.
+It refers to the number of jumps between machines.
+The TTL value and service efficiency have an inverse relationship.
+This is an important consideration.
+A higher TTL indicates that packets may take longer to travel across the network.
+This suggests a possible slowdown in the service.
+This slowness can be attributed to the absence of effective fault tolerance mechanisms.
+Understanding the impact of TTL provides insights into the importance of proactive measures.
+This is to optimize the performance and resilience of the network infrastructure.
+Services concentrated on a single IP address can have a high TTL.
+Consequently, they can have a slow response time.

+### Geolocalisation of IP address(es)

+We are working on geolocalising IP addresses.
+This script provides information about IP addresses.
+It includes mapping for 250 countries.
+It also includes latitude, longitude and other geoinformation related to an IP address.

+### Timezone